Help With RSS

 Some browsers—Internet Explorer 7, Firefox®, and Safari™—allow you to access RSS feeds within your browser.
 Firefox®, for example, lets you add an RSS feed to your bookmarks or the toolbar using Live Bookmarks.
 To access the feed, just click the RSS icon, and links to all of the latest information will appear.

-To add a Live Bookmark to Firefox®, select the RSS link (marked by ).
+To add a Live Bookmark to Firefox®, select the RSS link (marked by or ).